KRFOSS/kali-docs/wsl/win-kex-esm/index.md

 Win-KeX utilises [xrdp](http://xrdp.org/) server and Microsoft's native RDP client.

 Using the native Microsoft client might yield a crispier GUI on HiDPI devices.
-The downside is that it is not s fast as --win or --sl modes to the increased pixel density.
+The downside is that it is not as fast as --win or --sl modes to the increased pixel density.

 ![](win-kex-esm-arm.png)